About SafeTalk

 Tell us more about the struggle that you were facing (mental health-wise) and how did you over come it?
 What can others learn from your experience?

-• The first time ever I personally experienced a mental health struggle was when I was in university.
-I kept having incidents of sleep paralysis caused by psychological issues(that I had no knowledge of at that time).
-Over time the incidents became so intense that it started affecting me physically, where I would suffocate in my sleep.
-But I must say I’m really proud of myself, that in my early 20s, given the kind of society that I came where where mental health is such a taboo topic, I gathered the courage to go to our university counsellor & I attended multiple sessions.
-Not immediately, but over a period of long time, my struggle started going away to the point that I can’t barely remember having an incident since.
+But I must say I kind of feel proud now, that in my early 20s, given the kind of society that I came where where mental health is such a taboo topic, I gathered the courage to seek help.
+Over a period of time, the incidents stopped happening to the point that I can’t barely remember having one since.
 That’s one the the reasons that I feel so passionate about mental health personally.
-Therapy works, and I’m the living proof.
+Therapy helped me, and it can help you as well

 Achieving the certification of a Standard Mental Health First Aider is a significant accomplishment.
 Can you tell me about a time when this training made a difference in someone’s life or in a challenging situation?